- 1 Language Classing

 You can enter and view the Students weekly results/assessments by Class.

-You can enter the student’s absence by Class and session.
+You can enter the student’s absence by Class and session for the scheduled days and times specified for the class.

-Language Classing attendance is automatically calculated from the entered absences and the student’s course hours.
+Language Class attendance is automatically calculated from the entered absences and the student’s course hours.

 Language Classing – Faculties, Course/Programs, Sessions and Levels